 - Investors must conduct extensive research on the company’s resources before investing in it.
 This takes a lot of investors’ time.

 Company ABC is having a total Senior Debt of $6000, Junior Debt of $3000, Preference Shares of $1000, and Total Equity Shares of $6000.
 Let’s say the company has undergone liquidation due to some reason, and the total cash after disposing of all resources is $16000.

 In such a situation, Company ABC will first release payments to the Senior debtholders of the company.
 Out of the balance amount of $10000 ($16000 – $6000), payment of Junior Debt holder takes place, and later the preference shareholders and equity shareholders respectively.

 Junior Debt has always been an important source of finance for companies, irrespective of all its limitations.
 When the closing of all sources of senior debts takes place, the credit line of junior debt opens.
 It is an investment instrument that gives the investor high fixed returns.
 It not only provides finances to the issuing company but also enhances the shareholder’s confidence in the company.
-Junior Debt helps the company in long term growth and diversification, thereby boosting profitability.
-The only thing the investor has to consider before investing is the credibility of the company.
+Junior Debt helps the company in long-term growth and diversification, thereby boosting profitability.
+The only thing the investor has to consider before investing in the company’s credibility.
 The company should have enough resources to pay back all the senior and subordinated debt holders of the company in case of liquidation or bankruptcy.